Relintai/ytdl_link_gen/README.md

 If you run into any issue you can safely run the script again, it will continue where it left off.

-Once this is finished you can (and should, if you want to update videos again) delete the new temp directory.
+Once this is finished you can (and should, if you want to update videos again) delete the new `temp` directory which got created.
 It contains channel data, so if an error occurs it won't have to re-download channel lists again.

 You should have a ` dl.sh ` now.
 Containing yt-dlp commands to all videos since the previous run.